prettier/prettier/docs/browser.md

   Same as `html` parser, but for Vue syntax.

-  It's possible to call any parser, since Vue SFC supports custom block.
+  It's possible to call any parser, since Vue SFC supports custom blocks.

 - `angular`